 - (a) Requirements - Applicant must submit a formal letter with a request to participate in USA Weightlifting sanctioned events, which must include a statement affirming the gender identity of the athlete.
 If the athlete is a minor, the request must be submitted by a parent/guardian.
+If

-If the athlete is under age 18, he/she/they may also submit a personal statement in support of his/her/their request. - Applicant must provide a confirmation of gender identity, and if applicable, must provide any information related to an athlete's transition/intent to transition status. - Applicants must agree to comply with all aspects of the eligibility determination. - Committee will research applicable state discrimination laws and nondiscrimination policies. - (b) Pre-Pubescent Athletes
+- Applicant must provide a confirmation of gender identity, and if applicable, must provide any information related to an athlete's transition/intent to transition status. - Applicants must agree to comply with all aspects of the eligibility determination. - Committee will research applicable state discrimination laws and nondiscrimination policies.

+(b) Pre-Pubescent Athletes